ilrWebServices/grist-geocoder-hook-php/README.md

 It can use multiple geocoding providers to map strings like '1600 Pennsylvania Avenue NW, Washington, DC, 20500' to geographic coordinates.

+By default, it uses the free [Nominatim](https://nominatim.org/) geocoding service, falling back to MapBox and Google if configured.

 ## Requirements

 - Although not absolutely required, this application is intended to run as a container (Docker, Podman, etc.) alongside a containerized, self-hosted version of Grist, and this documentation will reflect that.